punitda/ComfyRun/README.md

 Run your ComfyUI workflows at blazing fast speed 🏎️ on the cloud GPUs powered by [Modal](https://modal.com/).

-Stop breaking your local ComfyUI environment setups when experimenting with new ideas 💡 or waiting for 🐌 slow builds to run on your machines.

-A fully open source and self hosted solution to run your workflows on the powerful GPUs
+Stop breaking your local ComfyUI environment setups when experimenting with new ideas 💡 or stop waiting for 🐌 slow builds to run on your machines.
+A fully open source and self hosted solution to run your ComfyUI workflows on the powerful cloud GPUs

 ## App Screenshots